-The pandemic-related economic changes have had an effect on the apartment market sector.
-Some tenants have asked for forbearance or otherwise stopped paying rent.
-Nevertheless, a June 20, 2020 survey by the National Multifamily Housing Council (NMHC) reported that the number of apartment tenants who had paid their June rent by that date was unchanged compared to their survey exactly one year earlier.
-The NHMC's monthly surveys typically include roughly 11 million to 11.5 million market rate apartment units in the U.S. The June survey included 11.4 million units.
+The pandemic-related economic changes have had an effect on the apartment market sector and the office sector.
+Some apartment tenants have asked for forbearance or otherwise stopped paying rent.
+Nevertheless, a recent survey by the National Multifamily Housing Council (NMHC) reported that the ratio of apartment tenants who paid their October 2020 rent on a timely basis was 94.8%.
+That ratio was down by only 180 basis points from the reported timely payment ratio (96.6%) for October of 2019, which of course was prior to the pandemic outbreak in the U.S. The NHMC's monthly surveys typically include roughly 11 million to 11.5 million market rate apartment units in the U.S.